 Most areas in New York City fall to Zone 4 and 5 categories.
-Thus, the succulents suitable for New York city should be able to withstand the temperature of at least -30 F.
+Thus, the succulents which are suitable for New York city should be able to withstand the temperature of at least -30 F.

 Succulents such as Agave, Sedum (Stonecrop), and Jovibarba can thrive well under cold weather.
-You just need to keep an eye on the temperature to give them a cover in time to avoid frost.
+You just need to keep an eye on the temperature to give them a timely cover to avoid frost.
 If the leaves get frosted but the main plant is still fine then it may take months for the plant to recover.

 California stretching over Zone 6, 7, 8, 9, and 10, with more of its area fall to Zone 8 and 9.
 Growing succulents in these zones is a perfect way to capture that desert feeling in your landscape.

 Some succulents for Zone 9 are the soft types – Aloe, Echeveria, Crassula (Jade), Kalanchoe and Aeonium.
 One note for growing succulents in Zone 9 is that you need to bring them indoors in winter.